 With the Ferretti Group

 Since 2000, Riva has been part of the Ferretti Group after ownership had passed first to the US group Whittaker and then to the English Vickers.
-Thus, Riva has returned to being a splendid example of nautical art made in Italy.
-In addition, the collaboration with designer Mauro Micheli – whose studio exclusively designs all the boats for the Riva fleet – has made it possible to maintain the company at the highest levels and continue bringing the legend to life.
+Thus, Riva has once again become a splendid example of Italian nautical art.
+In addition, the collaboration with designer Mauro Micheli – whose studio exclusively designs all the boats for the Riva fleet – has enabled the company to remain at the highest levels and to continue bringing the legend to life.

 Three outstanding shipyards

-Today, Riva continues to operate in the Sarnico shipyard – where it all began – that, on a surface of 36,000 square metres, also hosts Carlo Riva’s legendary office, ‘La Plancia’, protected together with the whole shipyard by the Superintendenza ai Beni Ambientali.
-There is also the La Spezia shipyard, the Group’s reference point at a technical, logistic and commercial level in the Ligurian and Tyrrhenian Sea basin.
-Here, in addition to producing the largest models in the range (76 – 130 feet), there is the centre for the testing, launching and delivering yachts from the entire Ferretti Group.
+Today, Riva continues to operate in the Sarnico shipyard – where it all began – which, on a surface area of 36,000 square metres, also hosts Carlo Riva’s legendary office, ‘La Plancia’, protected, together with the whole shipyard, by the Superintendenza ai Beni Ambientali.
+There is also the La Spezia shipyard, the Group’s reference point at a technical, logistic, and commercial level in the Ligurian and Tyrrhenian Sea basin.
+Here, in addition to producing the largest models in the range (76 – 130 feet), there is the centre for testing, launching, and delivering yachts from the entire Ferretti Group.

 Finally, the Ancona shipyard is home to the ‘Superyachts Division’, which works closely with designer Mauro Micheli and Officina Italiana Design.